Wayne Thiebaud, painter of lush colors and textures, has passed away | National entertainment - ExBulletin

 Gumball machines were a favorite theme, he said, because a big round globe is so beautiful, and it’s really kind of an orchestration of circles of sorts.
 But it’s also very sensual, I think, and it offers wonderful opportunities to paint something like, almost like a bouquet of flowers.

-In 2004, a New York Times writer praised his ironic take on modern consumerism and said: No one has done more to revive the tired old genre of still life over the past half century that Mr. Thiebaud with his paints of industrially regulated food products. .
+In 2004, a New York Times writer praised his tongue-in-cheek take on modern consumerism and said: No one has done more to revive the tired old genre of still life over the past half-century that Mr. Thiebaud with his paints of industrially regulated food products. .

 Along with the sensuality, there was sometimes a void and a melancholy reminiscent of Edward Hopper.
 He compared the feeling to the luminous pathos of a circus clown.